flipagram/elasticity/README.md

                         Number of documents to index at once -c, --create          Create new stuff
   -u, --update          Update existing stuff
+  -in INDEX, --index INDEX
+                        Only operate on this index (can be specified multiple times)
 ```

 - The `-f` argument defines a configuration file to use, this value defaults to `elasticity.config`